petebunting/Sfm/README.rst

 - this script is an internal option in DronePIMs.sh

-**TawnyBatch.py**
+**TawnyBatch.py - DO NOT USE -NOT FINISHED**

-- This processes mosaic data in tiles/chunks in preparation for using ossim for a near-seamless mosaic
+- This will process mosaic data in tiles/chunks in preparation for using ossim for a near-seamless mosaic

 - this script is an internal option in DronePIMs.sh